jeremyaboyd/jerm-cad/README.md

 A browser-based 3D CAD model renderer that lets you design 3D models using YAML syntax.
 Define geometric shapes, apply boolean operations, and visualize your designs in real-time with export capabilities.
 ![Screenshot of JermCAD](screenshot.png)

-**⚠️ Important Note:** This project is almost entirely vibe-coded and likely contains loads of bugs.
+**Important Note:** This project is almost entirely vibe-coded and likely contains loads of bugs.
 Use at your own risk!

 ## Why was JermCAD built?